Being mistreated on the job can be both emotionally draining and psychologically damaging. In extreme cases, it may also be legally actionable.

 Get Help From Our Los Angeles Employment Attorneys Today

 At Workplace Rights Law Group LLP, we are committed to protecting the rights and interests of employees throughout Southern California.

 If you are considering suing your boss or employer for emotional distress, you need professional legal support.
-To set up a free, fully confidential initial consultation, please contact us at our Los Angeles law office.
+To set up a free, fully confidential initial consultation, please contact us online or call our Los Angeles law office at (818) 844-5200.